See also Social media compared

 Twitter is like public email.
 That said, you can email the world but no one will read it unless others follow and retweet you.

 Twitter will automatically show who a Tweet came from.
-It's like an email address--your exact name may not be available.
+It's like an email address--your exact name may not be available for your Twitter "handle."
+You will recognize other user handles because they start with "@".

 Twitter uses "URL shorteners" with funny-looking domains like bit.ly, t.co, or fb.me.
-If you include a link, that leaves about 125 characters left for your regular message.
+If you include a link, Twitter should still leave you 280 characters for your regular message.

 If you chose an image or video, Twitter will automatically upload and link it to your Tweet.